Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 What is the Cheapest Alternative to Grass?

-Moss, landscaping beds, and low-maintenance plants are the cheapest alternative to grass.
+Moss, landscaping beds, and low-maintenance plants are the cheapest alternative to grass for lawns.
 The less care a plant needs, the less money you’ll spend on it.

 If you want to keep a small area of grass for the dog, that may be a healthy compromise between a low-maintenance lawn and leaving room for Spot to romp and play.
 A DIY sod job will set you back between $0.30 and $0.83 per square foot.